Seychelles shark attack: Ian Redmond's widow in tribute

 "He worked tirelessly to give us both a wonderful married life and home and I want to thank him for nine years of joy.

-"We were having so much fun and we were so excited about our future together."'Witty and intelligent'
+"We were having so much fun and we were so excited about our future together."

 Mrs Redmond, who is believed to be a primary school teacher, added: "Myself, our families and our friends are devastated and shocked by what has happened.